Haftamu-Hailu/Web_Scrapy/README.md

 2. **Filter**- to do filtering operation on the input file.
 For example, we converted year from string to Integer
 3. **Output**- to specify the Elasticsearch index (imdb_movie)

+Then using the configuration file we can start indexing the data by performing the following command line operation

+When the data is properly indexed we can start analyzing it using kibana

+Visualization using Kibana